16 Supposedly Healthy Foods to Steer Clear Of

 1. Protein Bars

 It’s quite the fad these days to snack on protein bars.
 It seems like everyone and their dogs are eating them.
 They’re plastered all over magazine ads and television commercials.
 They’re supposed to help those on low-carb diets, and load you up with tons of proteins.
 Right?
 Well, sort of.
-Many of the protein bars on the market certainly have packed in the protein, but if you look closely on the nutrition label, you’ll notice protein isn’t the only thing they’ve packed in there.
+Many of the protein bars on the market certainly have packed in the protein, but if you look closely at the nutrition label, you’ll notice protein isn’t the only thing they’ve packed in there.
 Read closely and you’ll see a huge list of artificial flavors, artificial sweeteners, sugar alcohols, and artery-damaging trans fats.

 2. Sports Drinks

 Sports drinks were actually developed for athletes to rehydrate them after their workouts.
-The drinks contain salts and sugars (lost during their sweaty workout) that refortify their bodies of from their extreme exertions.
+The drinks contain salts and sugars (lost during their sweaty workout) that refortify their bodies from their extreme exertions.
 While it’s important to stay hydrated, most people are actually better off sticking to plain water and avoiding the excess salts and sugars found in sports drinks.

 3. Salad Dressings